Brian-Egona/Basic-Firewall/README.md

 By following this process, you can confirm that the firewall correctly identifies and blocks unauthorized traffic, ensuring enhanced security for your network.

-Below are screenshot of me testing this firewall: